mkloubert/vs-rest-api/README.md

 ### Custom endpoints [[&uarr;](#how-to-use-)]

+Detailed information can be found at the [wiki](https://github.com/mkloubert/vs-rest-api/wiki#custom-endpoints-).
+Otherwise...

 You can define custom endpoints that are executed via script.

 Define one ore more regular expressions in your [settings](#settings-) and the scripts that should be executed, if a patter matches: